FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/charlie-tries-to-modify-message-with-signature.png" alt="Charlie can modify the message, but not the signature." class="img-fluid" figure=false %}

-When Bob checks the signature that arrived with the modified message, it failes.
+When Bob checks the signature that arrived with the modified message, it fails.
 Bob then knows the message has been tampered with.

 {% include _image.liquid src="/assets/img/advice/webauthn-explained/signature-doesnt-validate.png" alt="The signature is not valid because the message contents have changed." class="img-fluid" figure=false %}